qc-design/plaquette/docs/advanced/circuits/index.rst

 internal :term:`QECC` defined in ``plaquette``.

-.. note:: if you want to dig in and analyse the internal :class:`.QuantumState` of the :class:`.CircuitSimulator`, you can do so by inspecting the :attr:`~.CircuitSimulator.state` attribute.
+.. note:: if you want to dig in and analyse the internal :class:`.QuantumState` of underlying backend when using ``"clifford"`` backend, you can do so by inspecting the :attr:`~.Device.state` attribute.
 If you are *even more* adventurous, this state has a :attr:`~.QuantumState.tableau` attribute which is the lowest-level representation of the stabiliser state, which you can manipulate with the functions from the :mod:`.pauli` module.

-.. hint:: :class:`.CircuitSimulator` implements the Python iterator protocol, which allows you to step through each instruction individually and take action at every step.
+.. hint:: the ``"clifford"`` backend implements the Python iterator protocol, which allows you to step through each instruction individually and take action at every step.
 This is useful if you want to implement some complicated logic in the circuit which is not easy (or outright possible) to do with the available :ref:`circuit instruction <circuits-ref>`.

 4-qubit GHZ state
 ~~~~~~~~~~~~~~~~~